 As for page 1 (address range of $0100-$01FF), the reason for the need of at least some RAM in page 1 is that the 6502 uses this page for its hardware stack.
 The instruction set makes it somewhat practical to implement other stacks as well, but the processor's own native stack that it uses to find its way back from subroutines and interrupts is in page 1.
 (In the case of interrupts, the processor status is automatically saved on the stack as well.)
 If you don't have RAM in page 1, you will have the severe limitation of not being able to have any subroutines or interrupts.

 The low 8 bits of the stack pointer are held in register S, and the high 8 bits are always implied to be $01.
 When the 6502 stores a byte at the address pointed to by the stack pointer, it immediately decrements the stack pointer.
 In other words, the stack grows down, not up.
 If you had 128 bytes of RAM in addresses $180 to $1FF, you would initialize your stack pointer to $FF by having LDX #$FF, TXS at the beginning of your program.
 This puts $FF in index register X, and then transfers it to the stack pointer register S. Later for indexing into the stack, you can TSX and use LDA 105,X for example.

-from various routines.
-PHP and PLP push and pull the processor status
+access them out of order and without removing them.)
+PHP and PLP push and pull the processor status register P.

 ROM in Page $FF: (Almost) Imperative